Kiinitix/Colossus/README.md

 ![Screenshot (1904)](https://user-images.githubusercontent.com/34811605/122540457-4a6ede00-d046-11eb-966d-57cad61d7e99.png)

-# Some Facts about the actual Colossus
+# Some Facts about the Colossus

 Colossus was the world’s first electronic, programmable computer created by Tommy Flowers.
 It was used by the British to read secret German messages (encrypted by the Lorenz cipher) during World War II.